SAFE-AI-4U/BiosignalsDeepLearningWorkshop/README.md

-# BiosignalsDeepLearningWorkshop
+# Biosignals Deep Learning Workshop
-Biosignals Deep Learning workshop excercises.
+Just open a jupyter notebook and start your workshop excercise.
+You may open it in Collab.